Foreign travel advice

 Laws and cultural differences

-Brunei is an Islamic country.
+Islam is the official religion in Brunei.
 Respect local traditions, customs, laws and religions.
 Make sure that your actions do not cause offence, especially during the holy month of Ramadan.
 There may be serious penalties for doing something that might not be illegal in the UK but is in Brunei.

 Places of business and offices, including shops and restaurants, shut between midday and 2pm every Friday for prayers.